 Dar’s nicest beaches, and making do without the breakwaters that have scarred Jambiani and Kunduchi to the north, are Mikadi and Mjimwema, just a few kilometres south of the city.
 Somehow, so far, both of them have eluded a tidal wave of development, and offer quite a meditative experience: perfect if you’re after a bit of peace and quiet.

-Southeast of El Haouaria at the very beginning of Cap Bon's east coast, hides this area's most beautiful and least-known beach, Ras ed Drak – known as El Haouaria Plage these days.
+Southeast of El Haouaria at the very beginning of Cap Bon's east coast, hides this area's most beautiful and one of the best beaches in Africa, Ras ed Drak – known as El Haouaria Plage these days.
 The white sands are sheltered here and given an extra dimension by the mountain's craggy shoulder.

-The island has a captivatingly desolate interior, and a necklace of spectacular white beaches all around, most of them entirely free of development (and, for that matter, of shade-giving trees).
+This island has a captivatingly desolate interior, and a necklace of spectacular white beaches all around.
+Most of them are entirely free of development (and, for that matter, of shade-giving trees).
 The one at Santa Monica is particularly long and beautiful.
-It’s a great island to explore in a rented 4x4, with a clear enough route right round the island: aluguers tend to be very scarce.
+It’s a great island to explore in a rented 4x4.

 The sands here are undeniably pretty – spectacular, even, along the more deserted stretches – and the sea is warm and safe, with a cool breeze during the day.
 Bronzing and bathing are the main activities, though you can also rent jet skis and sailboards from the more expensive hotels.

-If white sand, clear waters and a turquoise horizon is what you're after then Sakalava Bay in Madagascar ticks all the boxes.
-This stunning beach is great for windsurfing and sunbathing, and if you're lucky you could be sharing the sands with lemurs and turtles.
+If white sand, clear waters and a turquoise horizon are what you're after visiting Sakalava Bay is one of the best things to do in Madagascar for you.
+This stunning beach is one of the best beaches in Africa for windsurfing and sunbathing, and if you're lucky you could be sharing the sands with lemurs and turtles.